gklijs/schema_registry_converter/README.md

 The integration tests require a Kafka cluster running on the default ports.
 It will create topics, register schema's, produce and consume some messages.
 They are marked with `kafka_test` so to include them in testing `+stable test --features kafka_test --color=always -- --nocapture --test-threads=1` need to be run.
+The easiest way to run them is with the confluent cli.
+The 'prepare_integration_test.sh' script can be used to create the 3 topics needed for the tests, but even without those the test pass.

 # License